Sudden phrase-initial beat-long cutoffs

 this one lands neatly on beat 1, but the tempo slows way down for the two beats right before the chorus. (i'm sure many people reading already know this, but "despacito" is the diminutive of the Spanish word for "slowly", making this an example of word painting)

-the other song the video cites the opening to Sword Art Online, called Crossing Field by LiSA. here's the first chorus (the normal, expected one):
+the other song the video cites is the opening to Sword Art Online, called Crossing Field by LiSA. here's the first chorus (the normal, expected one):

 and the last chorus (the unexpected one):